Consultation status: Feedback closed 28 March 2018. Last updated 31 March 2021

 More information about this project can be found below.

-In March 2018 we asked for community feedback on our proposal to make improvements to pedestrian crossing facilities on Picton and Hepburn Street in Freemans Bay.
-Improvements include extending the footpaths and berm and building safer and more convenient crossings for people walking in the area.
+In March 2018 we asked for community feedback on our proposal to make improvements to pedestrian crossing facilities on Picton Street and Hepburn Street in Freemans Bay.

 Why the changes are needed

-This proposal aims to improve safety for all road users by tightening the intersection of Picton and Hepburn Streets and reducing the crossing distance for pedestrians.
+This proposal aims to improve safety for all road users by reducing the speed of cars travelling through the intersection and reducing the crossing distance for people walking in the area.
 Vehicles approaching Hepburn Street at the intersection frequently travel at high speeds and fail to stop at the traffic controls.
-Tightening up the intersection will slow vehicles as they approach and will enhance the visibility of pedestrians and other road users.
+These changes at the intersection will slow vehicles as they approach and will enhance the visibility of pedestrians and other road users.

 The proposal received mixed feedback with some concerns raised by respondents.
 After reviewing this feedback and all other supporting evidence, the proposal will proceed with changes to the next stage of detailed planning.